koajs/koa/Readme.md

 ## Getting started

- - [Kick-Off-Koa](https://github.com/koajs/kick-off-koa) - An intro to koa via a set of self-guided workshops.
+ - [Kick-Off-Koa](https://github.com/koajs/kick-off-koa) - An intro to Koa via a set of self-guided workshops.
- - [Workshop](https://github.com/koajs/workshop) - A workshop to learn the basics of koa, Express' spiritual successor.
+ - [Workshop](https://github.com/koajs/workshop) - A workshop to learn the basics of Koa, Express' spiritual successor.
  - [Introduction Screencast](http://knowthen.com/episode-3-koajs-quickstart-guide/) - An introduction to installing and getting started with Koa